the-suri-project/suri-docs-old/docs/protocol/authorities/index.md

 - Manage records.
 - Etc.

-This opens to great possibilities like granting access to your company's system, in order for a third party to manage some records for the main authority
+This opens to great possibilities like granting access for a third party to manage some records, sell children or the suri itself, etc.

 ::: warning Phase 2
 More info will be available in the Phase 2 of the Suri Project.